Just the thought of it makes me shudder.

 The results were not pretty.
 I definitely did the world a huge favor by not becoming a hairdresser.
 I looked like I had contracted mange from a stray dog.
 That's what had me so aggravated.

 I don't know why it seemed like such a good idea at the time.
-We had a special evening planned and I assumed that it would involve sex and I wanted to...hell, I don't know what I wanted to do or what the hell I was thinking of.
+We had a special evening planned and I assumed it would involve sex and I wanted to...hell, I don't know what I wanted to do or what the hell I was thinking of.
 I really don't understand what happens to my thought processes at times like this.
 I can't even begin to draw a heart on a piece of paper.
-What would make me think that I could carve one on my own body out of pubic hair using a safety razor while I'm looking at it upside down?
+What would make me think I could carve one on my own body out of pubic hair using a safety razor while I'm looking at it upside down?

 I don't think using a mirror would have helped.

-So I figured that I'd go to the store, find some of that stuff that removes hair, use it to tidy things up a bit and I'd be okay.
+So I figured I'd go to the store, find some stuff that removes hair, use it to tidy things up a bit and I'd be okay.
 Maybe it will still turn out to look like a heart.
 Maybe it won't.
 But at least I won't look like I had mange.
 She tells me sometimes that I have these little streaks of eternal optimism.
 I think this was one of those streaks.

 I stood in the kitchen, all dressed and ready to head to the store to get a bottle of hair remover, trying to figure out how I could dissuade her from going with me if she asked to go.
 I mean, how was I going to explain purchasing it?
 "Yeah, I'm fine."